sindresorhus/np/readme.md

 }
 ```

+### Release script

 You can also add `np` to a custom script in `package.json`.
-However, you can't use `publish` as name of your script because it's an npm defined lifecycle hook.
+However, you can't use `publish` as name of your script because it's an [npm defined lifecycle hook](https://docs.npmjs.com/misc/scripts).

 ```json
 {